-- The Israelites are finally getting ready to inherit the land that God had promised them. - It's the same promise that He had made to Abraham, Isaac, and Jacob. - Moses stops to remind the people of the Law that God had given them and of the importance of that Law to their nation.
+- The Israelites are finally getting ready to inherit the land that God had promised them. - It's the same promise that He had made to Abraham, Isaac, and Jacob. - Moses stops to remind the people of God's Law and the importance of that Law to their nation.

 Once you have set the scene, have students read Deuteronomy 4:5-9 using their Scripture sheet.
-As they read have them mark any reference to God's laws, decrees, commands, etc. with a book .
-Once they have marked these references, have them record on their journal pages what Moses reveals about these laws.
+As they read have them mark any reference to God's laws, decrees, commands, etc. with a book Once they have marked these references, have them write on their journal pages what Moses revealed about these laws.
 Make sure they don't miss any references to the Law that appear as pronouns such as "these" and "them."